jiu-lin107141137/JiuLin-Blog/blog/en/blogDevlogsDay2.md

 * Use intersection observer API to watch home body and give fade-in effect.
 * Make navbar responsive
 * Add Particle.js as background animation and make it responsive
-* Redesign article preview section
+* Redesign the article preview section
 <br>

 ## New things I learned